Lexyei-Git/security-for-businesses/2-where-to-start/basic-risk-assessment.md

   - Low impact and low likelihood.
   - May be accepted or handled later.

-You can visualize this in a simple 3×3 matrix or just add a “Priority: High/Medium/Low” column.
+You can visualize this in a simple 3×3 matrix or just add a “Priority: High/Medium/Low” column in `templates/basic-risk-assessment.csv`.

 At the end of this step, you should have: